toxi-dev/OpenMelita/README.md

 🔹 CPU / SoC ( Not fully Confirmed. )

-Chipset: MStar M3715 (commonly used in DVB / STB units)
+Chipset: MStar M3715 confirmed (commonly used in DVB / STB units)

 Architecture: ARM Cortex-A7 (single-core or dual-core depending on revision)